fabri1983/sgdk-video-player/README.md

 - Use VirtualDub to resize the video with the correct filter to keep image crisp.
 - Could declaring the arrays data[] y pals_data[] directly in ASM reduce rom size and/or speed access?
 - Clear mem used by sound when exiting the video loop?
+- Try using XGM PCM driver:
+	- extract audio with sample rate 14k (or 13.3k for XGMv2 yet to be released) (I used VirtualDub2 to extract as 8bit signed 14KHz 1 channel (mono), but the extract.bat script is the correct way and needs to be updated)
+	- in movie_sound.res: WAV sound_wav "sound/sound.wav" XGM
+	- Use the XGM_PCM methods
 - Try to change from H40 to H32 on HInt Callback and see any speed gain.
 	See https://plutiedev.com/mirror/kabuto-hardware-notes#h40-mode-tricks
 	See http://gendev.spritesmind.net/forum/viewtopic.php?p=17683&sid=e64d28235b5b42d96b82483d4d71d34b#p17683